deeplearner0731/BioPred/README.md

 install.packages("devtools")
 devtools::install_github("deeplearner0731/BioPred")
 ```
-You can also install `BioPred` package from CRAN
+Alternatively, you can install the BioPred package from CRAN:

 ```r
 install.packages("BioPred")
 ```
+For more information and vignettes, you can visit the CRAN package page and the vignettes page.
 ## Main Functions

 - `XGBoostSub_con()`: Function for Training XGBoost Model with Customized Loss Function (A-loss and Weight-loss) for continuous outcomes.